Iceland Nature Guide

 Waterfall by Kirkjufell

-Kirkjufellsfoss is one of the most photographed locations in Iceland — a small but perfectly formed waterfall with the iconic cone of Kirkjufell mountain in the background.
-The triple-drop waterfall is particularly popular for Northern Lights photography in winter, creating a composition of waterfall, mountain, and aurora that has appeared on countless magazine covers.
+Kirkjufellsfoss is one of the most photographed locations in Iceland with the iconic cone of Kirkjufell mountain in the background.
+Popular for Northern Lights photography in winter.

 Hraunfossar